patching...

 Levy and the Hispanic community across Suffolk County have had a tense relationship given the county executive's position on the issue of how illegal immigrants should be handled by governmental agencies.

-In addition, following the 2008 murder of Ecuadorean immigrant Marcelo Lucero in Patchogue, the Long Island Press quoted Levy as saying that the murder would of been a one-day story in the media had it occurred in Nassau County.
+In addition, following the of Ecuadorean immigrant Marcelo Lucero in Patchogue, the Long Island Press quoted Levy as saying that the murder would of been a one-day story in the media had it occurred in Nassau County.

 Joselo Lucero, brother to Marcelo Lucero, said that he was glad that Levy decided not to continue working in the position.